Beach Getaway Guide

 Kolhapur to Belgaum (110 km, ~2 hours)

 You cross from Maharashtra into Karnataka somewhere around Nipani.
-Do not worry, the road does not suddenly get worse — this stretch is well-maintained.
+Do not worry, the road does not suddenly get worse.
+This stretch is well-maintained.
 Belgaum (or Belagavi, as Karnataka calls it) is a good lunch stop if you timed your departure from Pune around 5-6 AM.
-The South Indian restaurants near Belgaum are excellent — we have drivers who specifically time their breaks here for the dosas and idli-vada.
+The South Indian restaurants near Belgaum are excellent, and we have drivers who specifically time their breaks here for the dosas and idli-vada.
 There is a cluster of restaurants right off the highway bypass.
-Kolhapuri misal pav is a speciality of this belt too — if you skipped Kolhapur, the restaurants near Nipani serve a solid version.
+Kolhapuri misal pav is a speciality of this belt too.
+If you skipped Kolhapur, the restaurants near Nipani serve a solid version.

 Belgaum to Goa (125 km, ~2.5-3 hours)

 This is the stretch everyone remembers.
-After Belgaum, you take NH66 towards the coast, and the road starts climbing into the Western Ghats.
+After Belgaum you take NH66 towards the coast and the road starts climbing into the Western Ghats.
 The Chorla Ghat section is 20-25 km of winding mountain road through dense forest.
-The views are stunning — especially during and just after monsoon when everything is impossibly green and there are waterfalls cascading off every rock face.
+The views are something else, especially during and just after monsoon when everything turns deep green and there are waterfalls running off every rock face.
 But the road demands attention.
 It is narrow in places, with sharp hairpin bends and trucks coming the other way.
-This is honestly the main reason we tell people not to self-drive to Goa if they are not comfortable with ghat roads.
+This is the main reason we tell people not to self-drive to Goa if they are not comfortable with ghat roads.

 After the ghat descent, you enter Goa.
 The landscape flattens out, coconut palms appear everywhere, and you can almost smell the sea.
 From the Goa border, North Goa beaches (Calangute, Baga, Anjuna) are about 60-70 km, and it takes another hour because Goan roads are narrow and winding through villages.
 South Goa (Palolem, Colva) is slightly closer from the border entry point.